-Terrorist and extremist groups like ISIS, al-Qaeda, Hamas, Hezbollah, and others use encrypted application Telegram to recruit new members, fundraise, incite to violence, and even coordinate terrorist activity.
+Terrorist and extremist groups use encrypted application Telegram to recruit new members, fundraise, incite to violence, and even coordinate terrorist activity.
 Telegram's messaging application has both public-facing and private components.
 This flexible interface enables extremists to do everything from self-promotion, brand development and propaganda dissemination, to secret plotting of attacks outside detection or interference from law enforcement.